 As the COVID-19 pandemic continues to impact our lives, communities and so much more, the Spinal Cord Injury Research Program is doing what we can to share resources and drive relief efforts with the SCI community.

 Generally, COVID-19 is a respiratory (breathing) illness caused by a coronavirus.
 The symptoms of COVID-19 are similar to the flu: they include fever, cough (dry or wet), and shortness of breath which may appear 2-14 days after exposure.
-As someone living with a spinal cord injury, you are at a greater risk of having severe disease.

 It is important to practice proper health and hygiene, social distancing and to stay home as much as possible to reduce risk!
 The following information and resources are specific to COVID-19 response and Spinal Cord Injury/Disability.
 This is a growing list and will be updated periodically as new information comes in.